-- Sec.
-12. (a) A home heating supplier can voluntarily request to participate in the Indiana residential conservation service program by informing the Lead Agency through written correspondence of its intentions.
+- Sec.12. (a) A home heating supplier can voluntarily request to participate in the Indiana residential conservation service program by informing the Lead Agency through written correspondence of its intentions.
 A supplier may enter the program at any time.
 The Lead Agency will consider the ability of the supplier to satisfy unwaiverable program requirements, any waivers requested and the resources of the supplier.
 Participating suppliers may also request voluntary withdrawal from the program by submitting a written statement to the Lead Agency. - (b) Many of the general program requirements for home heating suppliers are the same requirements specified for the participating utilities.
 However, upon adequate demonstration to the Lead Agency that the resources of the supplier do not enable it to comply with a particular requirement, the requirement may be waived after thorough review. - (c) The requirements which cannot be waived are the following sections which prohibit anticompetitive activities or unfair discrimination: - (1) 55 IAC 3.1-2-5(e) (prohibitions concerning program audits) - (2) 55 IAC 3.1-2-5(h) (furnace audits) - (3) 55 IAC 3.1-2-6(b) and (c) (prohibitions against discrimination in installation and financing) - (4) 55 IAC 3.1-2-9(e)(2) and (3) (prohibitions against discrimination in listing)

-(Department of Commerce; Division of Energy; 55 IAC 3.1-2-12; filed Mar 28, 1984, 9:07 am: 7 IR 1172; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-2-12; filed Mar 28, 1984, 9:07 am: 7 IR 1172; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-2-12) to the Office of the Lieutenant Governor (16 IAC 2-2-12) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-2-13 Program measures
+16 IAC 2-2-13 Program measures

-Sec.
-13. (a) The program measures for Indiana that the auditor shall consider for evaluation are the following:
+Sec.13. (a) The program measures for Indiana that the auditor shall consider for evaluation are the following:

-- (1) Caulking (both inside and outside).
+(1) Caulking (both inside and outside).

 - (2) Weatherstripping.

 - (3) Furnace efficiency modifications.

 - (A) Replacement heating system.

 - (B) Replacement oil burner.

 - (C) Flue opening modifications (vent damper).

 - (4) Ceiling insulation.

 - (5) Wall insulation.

 - (6) Floor insulation.

 - (7) Duct insulation.

 - (8) Pipe insulation.

 - (9) Water heater insulation.

 - (10) Storm or thermal window.

 - (11) Heat reflective and absorbing window and door materials.

 - (12) Clock thermostat.

 - (13) Passive solar space heating and cooling system.

 - (A) Solaria/sunspace system.

 - (B) Window heat loss retardants.

 - (C) Window heat gain retardants.

 - (14) Replacement solar swimming pool heater.